opennetworkinglab/onos/web/gui/src/main/webapp/data/map/README.txt

 Summary:
 - some additional work is required to fully generalize maps functionality.
-- it may be worthwhile for ON.LAB to provide the topo files for key regions since producing these files is non-trivial
+- it may be worthwhile for ONF to provide the topo files for key regions since producing these files is non-trivial